← All posts

 What One Roof Actually Means

-Consolidating is not about bundling line items to chase a discount.
-It is about putting one accountable team in charge of the whole journey, from the first planning call to the last piece of content that goes out the door.
+Consolidating means more than bundling line items to chase a discount: it puts one accountable team in charge of the whole journey, from the first planning call to the last piece of content out the door.
 When video, event production, AV, and digital marketing all answer to the same project lead, the seams disappear because they were never separate contracts to begin with.

 The simplest test of whether you are truly under one roof: when something goes sideways at 6pm on show day, is there one phone number that owns the answer?
 If you have to decide which of four vendors to call first, you are still carrying the coordination yourself.